Xunnamius/hashnav/Docs/Documentation.md

 * Nothing yet!
 Any ideas?

 ##Documented Bugs
-* All fixed!
-Did you discover a new bug?
+* deserialize and unserialize do NOT work in Opera at the moment (for some Opera reason) Did you discover a new bug?
 [Report it](https://github.com/Xunnamius/HashNav/issues "Issue Tracker") here first!

 *Check the change log for more information on releases!*